margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for all the people working in an organization
 * Grateful for the art of cooking in a restaurant
 * Grateful for the art of cleaning up
-* Grateful for shpaes in architectur
+* Grateful for shpaes in architecture
 * Grateful for medieval history
 * Grateful for the soul of people at Norfolk Academy
 * Grateful for American flags everywhere - on construction sites, boats, homes, farms, schools